A selection of black and white images depicting aspects of the Covid 19 pandemic in London from March 2020

 Pub visitor at the end of Lockdown 1, North London

 No tourists in Trafalgar Square due to the pandemic but no pigeons either, thanks to this falcon and his handler.

 An air ambulance lands near to the London Eye to take a patient to hospital

-Shop staff have risen to the challenge of enforcing social distancing.
-Muswell Hill, North London
+Shop staff have risen to the challenge of enforcing social distancing both inside and outside of shops, North London

 A young mother takes her child to the local shops, Tottenham.